San Antonio Criminal Defense Attorney

 First, you should understand the difference between felony and misdemeanor criminal charges, which are defined by the Texas Penal Code.

-Felony v.
-Misdemeanor Penalties for Criminal Charges in Texas
+Felony and Misdemeanor Charges Defense in Texas

 A felony is a serious criminal offense for which you can be fined up to $10,000 and be sentenced to a state penitentiary for a period of between six months and life.
 You also may lose your right to vote, have a gun or obtain certain state occupational licenses.
 Felonies include aggravated assault, burglary and DWI, third offense.